ansilove/ansilove.js/README.md

 ### Thumbnail options

 - 0 (default, turned OFF)
-- 1 (turned ON)
+- 1 (1/8 scale)
+- 2 (1/4 scale)
+- 3 (1/2 scale)

 A thumbnail image is rendered instead of a full-size image.
-Each character of text is represented by a 1x2 pixel.
+Does not apply when playing ansimations.

 ### SAUCE record